 – Bretton-Woods Conference is held in the town of Bretton-Woods, New Hampshire, USA to discuss structure of post-war global economy.
 Outcome of meeting led to formation of the International Bank for Reconstruction and Development (World Bank) as well as changes to international trade and currency systems.

-– US Dollar is pegged to an ounce of gold at a price of $35 an ounce, and the US Dollar becomes the international reserve currency, leading to pricing of commodities and international transactions in US Dollars.
+– The US Dollar is pegged to an ounce of gold at a price of $35 an ounce, and the US Dollar becomes the international reserve currency, leading to pricing of commodities and international transactions in US Dollars.

 1971